Degenerate McKean-Vlasov equations with drift in anisotropic negative Besov spaces: Analytical tools

 \subsection{Anisotropic and intrinsic H\"older spaces}

 As mentioned in the introduction, the anisotropic Besov spaces defined above represent a natural extension of the anisotropic H\"older spaces typically used in the study of $\Kc$ and $\Kc'$-type operators according to the semi-group approach.
 For $\gamma > 0$, a full characterization of $\C^\gamma_B$ in terms of an anisotropic H\"older space can be found in \cite[Lemma 2.8]{zhang2021cauchy}.
-To illustrate the idea, we provide a representation of such a characterization for some ranges of $\beta$. \begin{definition} We denote by $\mathit{C}^\gamma_B$ the linear space of functions $f:\R^N\longrightarrow \R$ such that the following quantity is finite:
+To illustrate the idea, we provide a representation of such a characterization for some ranges of $\beta$. \begin{definition} We denote by $\Cc^\gamma_B$ the linear space of functions $f:\R^N\longrightarrow \R$ such that the following quantity is finite:

-Previous quantity is a norm and $\mathit{C}^\gamma_B$ is a Banach space. \end{definition} Note that, up to order $\gamma=3$, the only derivatives appearing are with respect to the first $d$ space-variables.
+Previous quantity is a norm and $\Cc^\gamma_B$ is a Banach space. \end{definition} Note that, up to order $\gamma=3$, the only derivatives appearing are with respect to the first $d$ space-variables.
 The first-order derivatives with respect to the space variables in the $d_1$-block only appear when $\gamma>3$.
-We refer the reader to \cite[Subsection 2.1]{zhang2021cauchy} for the definition of $\mathit{C}^\gamma_B$ for an arbitrary $\gamma>0$.
-The basic idea is that a derivative with respect to a space-variable within the $j$-th block is counted as a $(2j+1)$-th order derivative. \begin{remark} If $\alpha>\gamma>0$ then the space ${\mathit C}^\alpha_B$ is topologically embedded in $\mathit{C}^\gamma_B$. \end{remark} The relation between the Besov spaces $\C^\gamma_B$ and $\mathit{C}^\gamma_B$ is as follows (see \cite[Lemma 2.8]{zhang2021cauchy}, which is an adaptation of \cite[Proposition 1.3.2]{danchin2005fourier}, see also \cite{chemin}). \begin{proposition} {For any non-integer $\gamma>0$, $\mathit{C}_B^\gamma=\C_B^\gamma$ and their norms are equivalent.} \end{proposition} \begin{remark} We observe that, if $f\in \mathit C^\gamma_B$ with $\gamma\in(0,1]$, then there exist two positive constants $C$ and $\nu \in (0, \gamma)$ (small enough depending on $B$) such that
+We refer the reader to \cite[Subsection 2.1]{zhang2021cauchy} for the definition of $\Cc^\gamma_B$ for an arbitrary $\gamma>0$.
+The basic idea is that a derivative with respect to a space-variable within the $j$-th block is counted as a $(2j+1)$-th order derivative. \begin{remark} If $\alpha>\gamma>0$ then the space ${\mathit C}^\alpha_B$ is topologically embedded in $\Cc^\gamma_B$. \end{remark} The relation between the Besov spaces $\C^\gamma_B$ and $\Cc^\gamma_B$ is as follows (see \cite[Lemma 2.8]{zhang2021cauchy}, which is an adaptation of \cite[Proposition 1.3.2]{danchin2005fourier}, see also \cite{chemin}). \begin{proposition} \end{proposition} \begin{remark} We observe that, if $f\in \Cc^\gamma_B$ with $\gamma\in(0,1]$, then there exist two positive constants $C$ and $\nu \in (0, \gamma)$ (small enough depending on $B$) such that

 In other words, $f$ is $\nu$-H\"older continuous in the classical sense (see \cite[Definition 1.49]{bahouri2011fourier}). \end{remark}

 The anisotropic H\"older spaces above can be somehow ``extended" to functions defined on $\R\times\R^N$.
 These are the so-called \emph{intrinsic} H\"older spaces mentioned in the introduction, which are the natural choices to include the regularity along the time-variable in the study of degenerate $\Kc$ and $\Kc'$-type operators.
 In this framework, the correct translation to consider is not the Euclidean one used in the parabolic case, but the one with respect to the integral curves of $Y$.
 Intuitively, this follows from the fact that $Y$ plays the role played by the partial derivative $\partial_t$ in the parabolic case.
 For the same reason, the Lie derivative along $Y$, i.e.